jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

-High-performance parallel computing is all the buzz right now, and new technologies such as CUDA is making it more accessible to do GPU computing.
+High-performance parallel computing is all the buzz right now, and new technologies such as CUDA make it more accessible to do GPU computing.
 However, it is vital to know in what scenarios GPU/CPU processing is faster.
 This post explores several variables that affect CUDA vs. CPU performance.
 The full [Jupyter notebook](https://github.com/jrtechs/RandomScripts/blob/master/notebooks/cuda-vs-cpu.ipynb) for this blog post is posted on my GitHub.

-For reference, I am using a Nvidia GTX 1060 running CUDA version 10.2 on Linux.
+For reference, I am using an Nvidia GTX 1060 running CUDA version 10.2 on Linux.

 ```python
 !nvidia-smi